Willyb15/Data-Science-Python/week3/day5-intro_to_functions/functions_lecture.md

    ...:     return evens
 ```

-Now when we call this function, it will actually give us back that list of evens...
+Now, when we call this function, it will actually give us back that list of evens...

 ```python
 In [2]: get_evens()
 Out[2]: [0, 2, 4, 6, 8]
 ```

 Let's take a little bit more time to discuss the `return` statement.
 It's nice that it allows us to get back something from a function, but we do have to be careful with it, and make sure that we are using it in the way that we want. `return` is similar to the `break` statement that we learned about in Week 1.
 As soon as our function sees the `return` statement during execution, it will immediately exit from the function.
-Whatever the state of the thing being returned at the time is what's handed back.
-Let's alter the `return` statement in our `get_evens()` function to see how this comes into play.
+Let's alter the `return` statement in our `get_evens()` function to see how this comes works.

 ```python
 In [1]: def get_evens():